kubernetes/enhancements/keps/sig-storage/4049-storage-capacity-scoring-of-nodes-for-dynamic-provisioning/README.md

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

-Yes, it may affect the time taken by scheduling.
+Yes, it may affect the time taken by scheduling, but the impact is negligible.

+The additional overhead introduced by this KEP is limited to arithmetic calculations in the Score phase: iterating over `DynamicProvisions` per node and summing the requested and available capacity values.
+This is equivalent in complexity to the existing static provisioning scoring.
+Importantly, the `CSIStorageCapacity` objects are already fetched and cached during the Filter phase, so no additional API calls or I/O occur during scoring.
+The SLO for `plugin_execution_duration_seconds{plugin="VolumeBinding",extension_point="Score"}` is therefore the same as established by KEP-1845 (<= 100ms on 90-percentile).

 <!--
 Look at the [existing SLIs/SLOs].